Page id: 84

 The typical responsibilities given to the interns include:

-This opportunity is available for alumni of the CEU Roma Access Programs, especially those that obtained an MA degree from CEU or other English language graduate programs from other universities.
+This opportunity is available for alumni of the CEU Romani Studies Programs (including former RAP and RELP), especially those that obtained an MA degree from CEU or other English language graduate programs from other universities.
 CEU and ERIAC expect the candidates to have:

 Personal attitudes: capacity to work independently as well as in teams, result orientation, concern for quality, efficiency and accuracy, pro-active attitude, enthusiasm, adaptability, self-management and development, organisational alignment.